 If you’re like the people who benefit most from working with me, your enrollment conversations could be resulting in a long-term client at least 80% of the time.
 Practitioners who master attraction and enrollment often report that nearly everyone they see for the first time takes whatever recommendation they make.

 It feels easy.
 It doesn’t waste their energy or make their gremlins yell or berate them.

 But attraction and enrollment skills aren’t taught in most training programs, so practitioners don’t realize how important it is to learn them.
 Instead, they make excuses (“People just can’t afford it.“)… or focus on something else (“I need another advanced training.“)… or blame the clients (“People just don’t get it.“)… or take what they get and settle for it as “good enough.”

-I’m here to tell you that if you see 10 new people and only 2 of them become long-term clients, it’s NOT good enough!
-And that’s not just my opinion… there’s solid evidence that you won’t be able to fill your practice.
+Solid evidence shows: if you see 10 new people and only 2 of them become long-term clients, it’s NOT good enough because you won’t be able to fill your practice.